 What Affects Your Electrician Insurance Premium

-Residential wiring is generally lower risk than commercial, industrial, or high-voltage work.
-Specialisations like solar panel installation, fire alarm systems, or work in hazardous environments attract higher premiums due to increased risk.
+Residential wiring sits in a lower risk bracket than commercial, industrial, or high-voltage work.
+Specialisations like solar PV installation, fire-alarm systems, or work in hazardous areas (mines, refineries) attract higher premiums because of increased injury and damage potential.

 💰